 Scroll down to see the stunning transformation.

-A Danish architecture book that Alexander had discovered became the inspiration for much of the new woodwork through the home.
-“I found this amazing wood in it which was whitewashed oak, and I loved its warmth,” she says.
-They ended up using it throughout the house: in the kitchen cabinetry (along with other white cabinets), the master bathroom cabinetry, and custom armoires in the master bedroom, which Stanley designed.
-“I think it brings a continuity to the house, which was something that Estee taught me,” Alexander says.
+A Danish architecture book that Alexander had discovered became the inspiration for much of the new woodwork throughout the home.
+“I found this amazing wood in it, which was whitewashed oak, and I loved its warmth,” she says.
+They ended up using it throughout the house: in the kitchen cabinetry (along with other white cabinets), bathroom cabinetry, and custom armoires in the primary bedroom, which Stanley designed.
+“I think it brings continuity to the house, which was something that Estee taught me,” Alexander says.
 “It’s okay for things to be the same in different rooms.
 That’s what brings stuff together.”

 When it came time to decorate, Stanley says she and her clients were “really all on the same page with style.”
 Stanley mixed the couple’s existing collection of French and Italian antiques (including a set of ancient French Louis XV dining chairs) with thoughtful fabric selections, custom-made pieces, and new modern designs, tying the home’s Spanish-style architecture in with a more fresh, contemporary California lifestyle.
 "It was important for it to be light and bright and eclectic and that it reflected our European families and lifestyle—you know casual, sexy, but chic," Alexander says.
 Ponti has even coined a term for their style—“urban romantic"—thanks to its warm, sophisticated mix of wood, steel, big windows, and French details.